tombenke/axon-go/README.md

 in the meaning that its agents work similarly like the [Node-RED](https://nodered.org/) components.
 There are three fundamental differences relative to [Node-RED](https://nodered.org/):

-1. the axon agents' inputs and outputs are NATS subjects, or channels,
+1. the axon agents' inputs and outputs are [NATS](https://nats.io/) subjects, or channels,

 2. the agents can be written in any language,

 3. the agents can run on different machines and in any number of instances.

+On the other hand it is quite easy to integrate [Node-RED](https://nodered.org/) flows into the axon-go flows, since [Node-RED](https://nodered.org/) offers [NATS](https://nats.io/) consumer and producer nodes.

 This project currently provides only a handful of agents: